Look Who's Talking (song): Chart performance

-"Look Who's Talking!" peaked at number one in Denmark and Finland for two and four weeks in March and April 1994, and became a top-5 hit in Austria, Belgium, Germany, the Netherlands, Norway, Spain and Sweden, and a top-10 hit in Switzerland.
+"Look Who's Talking!" charted all over the world and peaked at number one in Denmark and Finland for two and four weeks, respectively.
+It became a top-five hit also in Austria, Belgium, Germany, the Netherlands, Norway, Spain and Sweden, as well as a top-10 hit in Switzerland.
 In Germany, the single peaked at number three for two weeks and spent a total of 20 weeks inside the German Singles Chart.
 In addition, the single entered the top 20 in France, Ireland and Italy and was a top-30 hit in Iceland.

-In the UK, it reached number 55 on the UK Singles Chart on 20 March 1994, while on both the Music Week Dance Singles chart and UK Club Chart, it peaked at number 20 in the same period.
+In the UK, it reached number 55 on the UK Singles Chart on 20 March 1994, while on both the Music Week Dance Singles chart and UK Club Chart, it peaked at number 20 during the same period.
 On the Eurochart Hot 100, "Look Who's Talking!" peaked at number two for two weeks after five weeks on the chart.
-The single was held off reaching the number one position by Bruce Springsteen's "Streets of Philadelphia".

-Outside Europe, the song charted in West Asia, Southeast Africa and North-America, peaking at number four in Israel, number ten in Zimbabwe, and numbers 11 and 50 on the US Billboard Hot Dance Club Play and Hot Dance Music/Maxi-Singles Sales charts.
+Outside Europe, the song charted in West Asia, becoming a top-five hit in Israel, peaking at number three on 15 March.
+In Africa, it peaked at number ten in Zimbabwe, and in the US, it reached numbers 11 and 50 on the Billboard Dance Club Play chart and the Billboard Maxi-Singles Sales charts.

 Airplay

 "Look Who's Talking!" peaked at number 12 on the European Dance Radio Chart in April 1994.
-The single also entered the European airplay chart Border Breakers at number nine on 12 March 1994 due to crossover airplay in West Central-, North West-, North- and South-Europe.
-It peaked at number four on 26 March.
+It also entered the European airplay chart Border Breakers by Music & Media at number nine on 12 March due to crossover airplay in West Central-, North West-, North- and South-Europe.
+The single peaked at number four on 26 March.
+Sweden, the Netherlands and Finland showed the highest penetration figures for "Look Who's Talking!"
+(67-75%) on the European Hit Radio chart, followed by Switzerland, Denmark, Belgium, Germany and the UK (25-50%).

 Music video

 The accompanying music video for "Look Who's Talking!" was directed by Jonathan Bate.
 In the video, Dr. Alban performs the song at a movie set, surrounded by four ladies singing the choruses.
 For unknown reasons it doesn't feature Nana Hedin.
-In between a man plays the pop star Mr. X from the song's lyrics.
+There is a storyline of a man playing the pop star Mr. X from the song's lyrics.
 He appears on the set with his dogs, talks in a mobile phone, drinks and tries to get attention from the girls on the set.
 In the end everyone leaves the set and the pop star ends up alone on his own.
 The video also features Asian shadow theatre figures and has a sepia tone.
-It received heavy rotation on MTV Europe and was A-listed on Germany's VIVA.
+It received heavy rotation on MTV Europe and was A-listed on German music television channel VIVA in April 1994.
+Three months later, it was A-listed on France's MCM.
 Bate would also direct the videos for Dr. Alban's next two singles, "Away from Home" and "Let the Beat Go On".